Regional Manager / Program Manager – NSW Coastal

 Team Leader – OzFish Oysterworld

 Oysterworld is located at the Port of Brisbane, and is a light industrial facility where OzFish staff and volunteers build shellfish reef restoration units to aid in restoration efforts throughout the region.
-We’re looking to expand with a Team Leader to keep Oysterworld running smoothly, safely, and efficiently.
+We’re looking for a Team Leader to keep Oysterworld running smoothly, safely, and efficiently.

 In this role, you’ll focus on keeping the site and its functions well-maintained, participant safety, running ‘working bee’ events and ensuring everyone feels supported and included.
 You’ll balance hands-on coordination of volunteers with administrative organisation.